Applitom/flutter_net_promoter_score/README.md

 - `thankYouPageTexts` - Controls the last view texts: *"Thank You"*.

 ### Customize look and feel
-`flutter_net_promoter_score` support Theme mechanizem and gets its look and feel by the app's ThemeData.
+`flutter_net_promoter_score` supports Flutter's themes mechanism and gets its look and feel by the app's ThemeData.
 To customize the look and feel you can use the `theme` parameter and change it according to the following parameters: